modal-projects/livekit-agent/README.md

 ### Install Dependencies

 The project uses `uv` for dependency management.
 That said, the only local dependency you need is `modal`.
-The rest of the configuration in `pyproject.toml` is based on the LiveKit Python starter project.
+To setup the environment, run

 ```bash
 uv sync